moubi/blog/content/blog/hoc-vs-hook/index.md

 <sup>The form is intentionally kept simpler.<sup>
 </p>

-The snippet may make you think: _"This is recipe for disaster"_.
+The snippet may make you think: _"This is a recipe for disaster"_.
 Right, and state is the primary suspect.
-Also, usually you have more fields involved in the picture and need to handle validation, submission, API calls, error messages.
+Adding to that, usually you have more fields involved and need to handle validation, submission, API calls, error messages too.
 Of course, as a result **your component will grow.
-Then you would probably like to relief the state logic by abstracting it somehow.**
+Then you would like to relief the state logic by abstracting it somehow.**

 ## <a class="header-link" href="#handling-state-abstraction-with-hooks" id="handling-state-abstraction-with-hooks">#</a> Handling state abstraction with hooks
 Look at this simplified code: